 The committees draw up, amend and adopt legislative proposals and own-initiative reports.
 In addition they consider Commission and Council proposals and, where necessary, draw up reports to be presented to the plenary assembly.

-In the 2014-2019 Parliamentary session I am a full member of the Industry, Research and Energy (ITRE) Committee and a substitute member of the Transport and Tourism (TRAN) Committee.
+Since 2014 I have been a full member of the Industry, Research and Energy (ITRE) Committee and a substitute member of the Transport and Tourism (TRAN) Committee.

 The ITRE Committee concentrates on issues relating to industry, research and development, energy, telecommunications, information technology and the digital economy.

-With reindustrialisation as the overarching aim, the ITRE Committee has four priority areas:
+With green re-industrialisation as the overarching aim, the ITRE Committee has four priority areas: